-Dr. Richard H. Gentzler, Jr. (Rick) is the director for ENCORE Ministries, a ministry of the Golden Cross Foundation of the Tennessee Conference – UMC.
-He is recently retired from the Susquehanna Annual Conference and is the former director of the Center on Aging and Older Adult Ministries for the General Board of Discipleship of The United Methodist Church.
+The Rev. Dr. Richard H. Gentzler, Jr. (Rick) is the Director of Encore Ministry, a ministry of the Golden Cross Foundation of the Tennessee Conference of The United Methodist Church.
+He is retired both from the Susquehanna Annual Conference and as the director of the Center on Aging and Older Adult Ministries for the General Board of Discipleship of The United Methodist Church.

-Dr. Gentzler is an internationally recognized leader in the field of aging and older adult ministries.
-He is a much sought after speaker, teacher, writer, and seminar leader with vast expertise in religious gerontology.
-Recent highlights of his ministry include: selected by Governor Haslam in 2013 to serve on the Governor’s Task Force on Aging for the state of Tennessee; keynote presenter for International Conferences on Aging and Older Adult Ministries in Australia and New Zealand in 2013; received the “Outstanding Leadership in Older Adult Ministries” Award from the United Methodist Committee on Older Adult Ministries in 2012; received the “Spirituality and Aging” Award from the National Council on Aging (NCOA) and National Interfaith Coalition on Aging (NICA) in 2003; and, in 2002 was a presenter at the United Nations Second World Assembly on Ageing in Madrid, Spain.
+Dr. Gentzler, a much sought after speaker, teacher, and writer and is an internationally recognized leader in the field of aging and older adult ministries.
+Recent highlights of his ministry include: being selected by Governor Haslam in 2013 to serve on the Governor’s Task Force on Aging for the state of Tennessee; keynote presenter for International Conferences on Aging and Older Adult Ministries in Australia and New Zealand in 2013; recipient of the “Outstanding Leadership in Older Adult Ministries Award” from the United Methodist Committee on Older Adult Ministries in 2012; recipient of the “Spirituality and Aging Award” from the National Council on Aging (NCOA) and National Interfaith Coalition on Aging (NICA) in 2003; and, in 2002 was a presenter for NGOs at the United Nations Second World Assembly on Ageing in Madrid, Spain.

 Dr. Gentzler is author of numerous books and hundreds of articles on aging, midlife, and older adult ministry.
-His latest book is Aging & Ministry in the 21st Century: an Inquiry Approach.
-Other books he authored or co-authored include: Gen2Gen: Sharing Jesus with All Generations; The Graying of the Church; Designing an Older Adult Ministry; Aging: God’s Challenge to Church and Synagogue; Forty-Sixty: A Guide for Midlife Adults Who Want to Make a Difference; 1999 International Year of Older Persons: Resource Materials for Congregational Ministry with Older Adults; The Pulse of United Methodist Baby Boomers; and, Rock of Ages (a large print worship and song book).
+His latest book, An Age of Opportunity: Intentional Older Adult Ministry, was recently published by Discipleship Resources.
+Other books and resources he has written include: Aging & Ministry in the 21st Century: an Inquiry Approach; The Graying of the Church; Designing an Older Adult Ministry; Aging: God’s Challenge to Church and Synagogue; Forty-Sixty: A Guide for Midlife Adults Who Want to Make a Difference; 1999 International Year of Older Persons: Resource Materials for Congregational Ministry with Older Adults; The Pulse of United Methodist Baby Boomers; and, Rock of Ages (a large print worship and song book).
 He also served as content editor and wrote the Foreword for The Church Responds to Abuse, Neglect, and Exploitation.
-He is former editor of Center Sage newsletter and in 2005 he produced the award winning video on aging titled, New Beginnings: the Gifts of Aging.
+In 2005, he produced the award winning video on aging and older adult ministry titled, New Beginnings: the Gifts of Aging.

 Dr. Gentzler holds the following degrees: Bachelor of Science in Social Science from Shippensburg University (Shippensburg, PA), Master of Divinity from Wesley Theological Seminary (Washington, DC), Doctor of Ministry from Boston University School of Theology (Boston, MA), and a Certificate in Aging Studies from Boston University Institute for Geriatric Social Work.
-He is married to the former Marilyn Ann Hozyash and they have two children: a son, Richard III who is a pediatric dentist and lives with his family in Brentwood, TN; and a daughter, Elizabeth who is an attorney and lives with her family in Chattanooga, TN.
+He is married to the former Marilyn Ann Hozyash.
+They have two married children and two grandchildren.